Seasonal Information - Lent 2023

 "Lent comes providentially to reawaken us, to shake us from our lethargy."
 Pope Francis

-Lent is a season of prayer, repentance, and fasting.
-It lasts for 40 days beginning with Ash Wednesday and ending with Easter, which reflects the 40 days Jesus spent in prayer and fasting in the desert.
+Lent is a season of prayer, fasting, and almsgiving -- a time set aside each year for believers to focus on Christ's life, ministry, sacrifice, and resurrection.
+This stretch of 40 days, beginning with Ash Wednesday and ending with Easter, reflects the 40 days Jesus spent in prayer and fasting in the desert.

 The Stations of the Cross, which follows Christ from His condemnation to His entombment, are practiced as a form of devotion.
 Our Lady of the Assumption Church invites you to participate in the Stations of the Cross every Friday at 7:00pm throughout Lent.
 If you cannot attend in person, view our virtual version with photos of the Stations from Our Lady of the Assumption Church and St. Maria Goretti Church.